Terminology

 Cron Tasks

-Cron Tasks are scheduled jobs that automate tasks, such as report generation or data exports.
+Cron Tasks are scheduled jobs that automate recurring activities like report generation, data export, or backups.

 Name Resolution